Hannah Palmer Turns Up The Heat In A Red Bikini & Says ‘Baby I Wish You Would’

 Hannah Palmer turned up the heat with her newest Instagram share.
-As if it weren’t enough that she wore a revealing red hot bikini, she paired a flirty caption to match.
-There were two photos in the set.
+As if it weren’t enough that she wore a revealing, red-hot bikini, she paired a flirty caption to match.

-The swimsuit she wore featured a top with thick straps and a low, scoop neckline.
+There were two photos in the set, where the model rocked a top with thick straps and a low scoop neckline.
 It had gathered accents throughout, and a tie in the middle that Hannah made into a bow.
-On the other hand, her bottoms were a simple design with no frills.
-The straps rested on her hips.
+This put her cleavage on full display.
+On the other hand, her bottoms were in a simple design with no frills and the straps resting on her hips.

-The blonde wore her hair down in a casual side part.
-Her soft curls cascaded around both shoulders.
-In addition, she wore silver eyeshadow and pink lipstick.
-The simple makeup allowed her to show off her natural beauty.
+The blonde wore her hair down in a casual side part, her soft curls cascading around both shoulders.
+In addition, she sported silver eyeshadow and pink lipstick.
+The simple makeup allowed her to show off her natural beauty as she smiled with her lips closed.

-Furthermore, the model accessorized with a gold necklace.
-It had a charm with her first name.
+Furthermore, Hannah accessorized with a gold necklace that had a charm with her first name.

-The first picture of the set showed her laying on her right side while propping herself up with her arms.
+The first picture of the set showed her lying on her right side while propping herself up with her arms.
 She laid her left leg on top, accentuating her curves.
-Meanwhile, her cleavage was on full display.
-Hannah smiled with her lips closed.

 The next shot showed the stunner balancing on her right arm.
-She placed her other hand behind her head, and left her elbow out to the sides.
+She placed her other hand behind her head and left her elbow out to the sides.
 Hannah placed her left leg on top of her right, revealing a small thigh gap.

-Beside the model was a pair of sunglasses.
-And while the backdrop was mostly out-of-focus, it appeared to be of a city view.
+Next to the model was a pair of sunglasses.
+While the backdrop was mostly out-of-focus, it appeared to feature a city view.

-Hannah tagged the photographer, who simply goes by the Instagram handle, @films_la.
-Their feed is filled with shots of the bombshell as they clearly share a good working relationship.
+Hannah tagged the photographer, who simply goes by the Instagram handle films_la.
+Their feed is filled with shots of the bombshell, suggesting they share a good working relationship.

 The sensation’s supporters headed to the comments section with their various compliments.